Last Update: 11/14/19

 What Should You Do?

-A good piece of advice if you have been harmed by a slip and fall, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been harmed by a slip and fall, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can make slip and fall cases so hard to win, including the type of evidence needed to prove a claim and how to prove your damages.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.